rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-transportWanId <id>``

    For WAN transport.
-Id to be used for the WAN transport.
+ID to be used for the WAN transport.
 Required when using WAN.

    This parameter is not available when compiling against *RTI Connext DDS Micro*.